Hyperproof/hypersync-sdk/doc/001-getting-started.md

 ## Development Organization

-For development purposes you will also want to create a development organization in Hyperproof.
-This will allow you to to develop and test your custom Hypersyncs in isolation without affecting the users in your production Hyperproof organization.
+For development purposes you will want to create a separate development organization in Hyperproof.
+This will allow you to to develop and test your custom Hypersync apps in isolation without affecting the users in your production Hyperproof organization.
 To create a development organization, contact Hyperproof Customer Support at <support@hyperproof.io>.

 ## Next Steps

 Once you have installed the prerequisites and obtained a development organization, you are ready to install your first custom HypersyncApp.
-Follow the guidance in [App Development Workflow](./002-dev-workflow.md) to install, use and update one of the pre-built sample apps in the Hypersync SDK Samples repo.
+Follow the guidance in [App Development Workflow](./002-dev-workflow.md) to install, use and update one of the pre-built sample apps.

 <br></br>
 [Return to Table of Contents](./000-toc.md)